pdelewski/hookgen/README.md

-# HookGen
+# HookGen (WIP)

-This is an experimental developer tool that dumps stack trace for each function call.
+This is an experimental development tool that dumps stack trace for each function call.
+It's uses dynamic analysis (at runtime) and possibly static analysis in future to combine best of both.

 ## Building